 Whilst investment income tends to make up a larger share of the total income of rich individuals in general, the authors found this to be particularly marked in the case of women in top income groups.

-The two charts below present the key figures from the study.
+The two charts present the key figures from the study.

 One chart shows the proportion of women out of all individuals falling into the top 10%, 1% and 0.1% of the income distribution.
 The open circle represents the share of women in the top income brackets back in 2000; the closed circle shows the latest data, which is from 2013.

 The other chart shows the data over time for individual countries.
 You can explore data for other countries using the ‘Change Country’ button in the bottom-left of the chart.